evkx/evkx.github.io/content/models/skoda/elroq/elroq_50/_index.md

 ## Lights

-You can choose between two types of headlights for the SKODA Elroq 50.

-- **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
+**Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.